General Minimum Requirements

 - Non-Flash based content for iOS devices.

-The Client Email Configuration document details the email configuration requirements to improve email delivery rates, including Email Server Whitelisting.
+The Client Email Configuration document details the email configuration requirements to improve email delivery rates, including Email Server Safe Listing.
 This document also includes the minimum end user network security requirements to successfully use the Cornerstone portal.
-This list of requirements was last updated July 2018.

 To view the latest Akamai CAC list and Cornerstone's Akamai update schedule, select the following link.
 This topic is only available to clients to whom the information is relevant.